 Instructor: Jamie Straw has been turning wood for several years, working on both spindle and bowl projects, and has taught woodturning at BARN since July 2017.
 She also serves as coordinator of BARN’s woodturning classes.
 She is past Vice President for Education and Training for the local chapter of the American Association of Woodturners.
 Her focus is on helping students build skills progressively as they design and create their woodturning projects.

-Short-sleeve or tight-cuff tops and close-toe comfortable shoes are required.
-No jewelry other than "button-type" earrings for women is allowed, so no rings, bracelets, necklaces.
+Short-sleeve or tight-cuff tops and closed-toe comfortable shoes are required.
+No jewelry other than button-type or small earrings, so no rings, bracelets, necklaces.
 Long hair must be tied back.